-Select the quotation by clicking on the quotation bar or code in the margin area and move the handle in form of a little orange circles to the right, to the left, or up or down, depending on whether you want to shorten or lengthen the quotation.
+Select the quotation by clicking on the quotation bar or code in the margin area and move the handle in form of a blue line and dot to the right, to the left, or up or down, depending on whether you want to shorten or lengthen the quotation.

 This option is the reverse function of coding.
 It removes the links between codes and quotations.
 Unlike the delete function, neither codes nor quotations are removed; only the association between the code and the quotation is removed.

 Right-click on the code in the margin area and select the option Unlink from the context menu.

 Double-click on quotation in the margin area.
 This opens the Coding Dialogue.
 Click on Applied Codes to quickly see which codes have been applied to the quotation.
 Click on the button with the minus (-) to remove a code.

 If you want to replace a code that is linked to a data segment, you can drag and drop another code from either the Project Explorer, Code Browser, or the Code Manager on top of it.
 When you drop it on top of another code, select the second option from the context menu: Replace ... with ...